kumawatvaibhav/birthday-card/README.md

-Birthday-card
+# Birthday-card
 <br>
-This is editable birthday wish digital card with confetti effect.
+This is editable birthday wish card with confetti effect.
 <br>
 I have used the following :
 <br>